vanadium/website/content/installation/java.md

 # Basic prerequisites

-For working with Vanadium in Java, we recommend that you have
+To work with Vanadium in Java, we recommend that you have:

 * Java 7 or above
 * [Gradle]

-# Getting Vanadium libraries
+# Getting the Vanadium libraries

-We use a [Maven] repository to distribute the Java libraries you will need to use Vanadium.
+The Vanadium Java libraries are distributed using [Maven].

 [Gradle]: http://gradle.org/
 [Maven]: http://maven.apache.org/